jlikens/tye-series/README.md

 # tye-series
-A code series that shows practical, real-world scenarios involving distributed applications and Project Tye.
-In general, each example builds upon the ideas of th previous one, but each is also designed to run on its own.
+A code series that shows practical, real-world scenarios involving distributed applications and [Project Tye](https://github.com/dotnet/tye).
+In general, each example builds upon the ideasand code of the previous one, but each is also designed to run on its own.

+The first four parts of the series are there to set up common scenarios you will encounter when developing distributed apps.
+If you want to skip right to the good stuff, hop into the [5th](tye-talk-2020-05-tye-ahoy) in the series where we actually start using Tye.

 ## The Story
 This series started life as the demo code for a dev talk.
-The first six parts are centered around a journey from a simple monolith to a microservice architecture, using a contrived set of business rules to make things a little complicated.
+Each piece in the series builds upon the ideas of the previous.
+We start with a simple little Blazor app.
+Over time, we add in co-dependent microservices, distributed monitoring and logging, local databases, local load balancing, and more!
+After the 4th in the series, we start to use Tye to make our lives easier when it comes to inner-loop development of this distributed app.

 ## Pre-requisites
 The basics: